Standards of Conduct

 Professional veterinary students will soon be full members of the veterinary profession; therefore, they have an obligation to conduct themselves in an ethical manner at all times.
 Last revised: December 2006

 I. Standards of Conduct

-A. A student shall attempt to dishonestly or unfairly advance his or her or another person’s academic status.
+A. No student shall attempt to dishonestly or unfairly advance his or her or another person’s academic status.
 This includes, but is not limited to, the following:

 - Distribution, possession, or viewing of past exams for any course, unless the course leader has expressly given permission for such use via the course syllabus or e-mail to the Office of Academic Affairs.